2023-2024 Uganda Gorilla Safaris & Gorilla Trekking Prices

 On meeting the gorillas, a maximum of 1 hour is spent in their presence for photography and a moment of their social life.
 They will always amaze me with their lifestyle and a lot of unexpected acts.
 At the end of the 1 hour, your gorilla safari Uganda experience comes to an end and you return to the park headquarters.
 Here you receive an Uganda gorilla trekking safari permit then be driven b your safari guide to your next destination.

 Uganda is definitely the best destination in the world to trek Mountain gorillas.
-The reason as to why Uganda is best for gorilla trekking is that the country is safe and stable from any kind of political unrest.
+The reason why Uganda is best for gorilla trekking is that the country is safe and stable from any kind of political unrest.

 The other reason is that Uganda gorilla trekking permits are cheaper than those or Rwanda.
-A Uganda gorilla trekking permit is almost half the price of a Rwanda gorilla trekking permit.
+An Uganda gorilla trekking permit is almost half the price of a Rwanda gorilla tracking permit.

 A Ugandan permit costs 600 USD for foreign nonresidents, as well as that of Rwanda, costs 1500 USD.
 Congo sells out their gorilla permits at a less cost than Uganda about 450 USD however, the country is politically unstable, and therefore you can not predict what happens before your trek day.
 Uganda is host to almost half of the remaining Mountain gorillas which makes it an amazing and sure sighting destination.